lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 ## The different philosophy of PARA

 I was able to identify my concerns after reading [*Building a Second Brain*](https://www.buildingasecondbrain.com/book) by Tiago Forte.
-Forte describes a system designed for not-taking, but it can also be used for organizing files.
+Forte describes PARA (Projects, Areas, Resources, Archive), a system designed for not-taking, but can also be used for organizing files.
-The system is called PARA and a quote from the book clearly summarizes its design difference from Jonny Decimal:

-> PARA isn’t a filing system; it’s a production system .

-PARA stands for Projects, Areas, Resources, Archive.
 I like PARA because of its focus on distributing items based on their associated actions.

 > - Projects : Short - term efforts in your work or life that you’re working on now .